The Factory Twin Becomes the Control Room

 Digital twins become powerful only when they can be connected, trusted, maintained, and compared across tools.
 This is why standards work is central rather than peripheral.

-The ISO 23247 series, published in 2021, is a manufacturing digital-twin framework.
+The ISO 23247 series is a manufacturing digital-twin framework.
 NIST's standardization materials identify it as a key reference point and continue to track extensions for digital threads and digital-twin composition.
-A 2025 NIST interagency report summarizes the framework around observable manufacturing elements, digital representations, fit-for-purpose scope, and synchronization between physical and virtual systems.
+The core categories remain useful: observable manufacturing elements, digital representations, fit-for-purpose scope, and synchronization between physical and virtual systems.

 Those categories reveal the governance problem.
 An observable manufacturing element can include equipment, materials, processes, facilities, systems, and personnel.
 A digital representation can be physics-based, data-driven, or hybrid.
 Fit for purpose means the twin should be scoped to the question it is meant to answer.
 Synchronization means data moves between the shop floor and the model, sometimes continuously and bidirectionally.